mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 Potrzebowski, W.
 **Using STAN to Explore Fairness in University Admission Policies**
 Mathioudakis, M., Castillo, C.
-**A Trial By Fire: Presenting A Prospective Bayesian Analysis Plan To a Room of Statisticians.**
+**A Trial By Fire: Presenting A Prospective Bayesian Analysis Plan To a Room of Statisticians**
 Clark, O.
 **Bayesian model for the destruction of bacteria and bacterial spores under heat treatments**
 Ilvonen, L., Honkela, A.